 The Parry building is adjacent to Lakeholm and was originally constructed in 1976, with additional offices added in 1996.
 Offices for accounting, auxiliary services, finance, and human resources are housed there.

 Cougar Corner Bookstore (1984), a colonial-style brick building houses the bookstore and University printing and mailing services on its first floor.
-The campus post office is on the lower level.
+The Roberta Simmons